paritytech/rust-snappy/README.md

 Rust bindings for the snappy compression library.

 Currently this library uses snappy v1.1.7.
-The source for snappy is included in the `parity-snappy-sys` crate, so there's no need to pre-install the snappy, and the library will be statically linked.
+The source for snappy is included in the `parity-snappy-sys` crate, so there's no need to pre-install snappy, and the library will be statically linked.

 ## Example